-The garden at the Old Vicarage, Leigh on Mendip, the flourishing spirit of Asterion & Co.
+The garden at the Old Vicarage, Leigh on Mendip, is the flourishing spirit of Asterion & Co.

 A soil-first, no-chemicals approach